Silent Treatment Is Abuse

-What if your silencer is your husband or wife?
-What if your silencer is your child?
+- What if your silencer is your husband or wife?

 To move on is a tough one in these cases.

-And you had also made a decision to do what you could to resolve the dispute.
+And you had also decided to do what you could to resolve the dispute.

-You need two people to fight and you need the two minds to make up as well.
+You need two people to fight, and you need the two minds to make up as well.

-How many years do you keep trying to win over their affection or to just their acknowledgement that you are still alive and that silence is only for death?
+How many years do you keep trying to win over their affection or to just their acknowledgment that you are still alive and that silence is only for death?

 The answer should be clear.

-Hopefully there is enough love and connection between you to heal the wound and get on with life in the world.
+Hopefully, there is enough love and connection between you to heal the wound and get on with life in the world.

 Make new friends, make a new family, create a new life, as best as you can.